The Rise of the “Fun” Office Pros, Cons & How to Implement

 Tips for having fun at work

-- Breakout rooms should be filled with interesting things to amuse and distract employees; board games, brainteasers, a television or a games console can all be great and simple ways to do this.
+• Breakout areas could be filled with interesting things to encourage employee collaboration; board games, a ping pong table, a television or a games console can all be great and simple ways to do this.

-We designed the Binary Consultants kitchen to include bespoke wooden fronts, Corian tops and open shelves so it looked more like a bar for the staff who work long hours to relax and socialise in.
+We designed the Reward Finance breakout space to include a bar, allowing staff who work long hours to relax and socialise.

 If you are considering jazzing up your office with some of the more fun items of architecture and furniture, don’t forget that not everyone has fun in the same way.